Arch Offices new haven for creativity, collaboration and innovation will soon open on December 1, 2017.

 4. Politeness goes a long, long way.

 Whether you are working in a virtual office here in the Philippines or a physical one, politeness should always be observed.
 It must be within you every minute of the day, spreading it like a disease.
-Whether it’s in a simple ‘good morning’ or ‘please’ — it must be said and felt by you co-workers, all the time.
-It is proven to develop better teamwork and improved professional and personal relationship with your colleagues as well.
+Whether it’s in a simple ‘good morning’ or ‘please’ — it must be said and felt by your co-workers, all the time.
+It is proven to develop better teamwork and improve the professional and personal relationship with your colleagues as well.

 5. Everyone should be aware of their worth and purpose.

 You see, maintaining a positive work culture is not as hard as it seems.
 It’s all about understanding people and having a heart full of trust, compassion and of course respect.
 If you are looking to start your very own corporate office you can start by looking through offices for rent.
-There are office spaces for rent in Philippines and office spaces for rent in Makati which can ultimately kick start your professional venture.
+There are coworking spaces for rent here in the Philippines and office spaces for rent here in Makati which can ultimately kick-start your professional venture.

 A workplace environment is not something you just can ignore.
 No. In fact, it plays such a big factor when choosing an effective place for work.

 Your workplace environment must veritably be a sanctuary for focus and concentration.
-Whether it’s a virtual office or a co-working office – it must be a domicile for dynamic learning and prolific work.
-There are office space for rent in the Philippines as well as office space for rent in Makati that can serve as sound spaces for productivity and efficiency.
+Whether it’s a virtual office or a coworking space in the Philippines – it must be a domicile for dynamic learning and prolific work.
+There are office spaces for rent in the Philippines as well as office spaces for rent in Makati that can serve as sound spaces for productivity and efficiency.